 16. Cut out usage of straws.

 Plastic straws aren’t biodegradable.
 This means that they eventually get tossed and thrown in the ocean.
 Pollution is extremely dangerous for marine life.
-To have a more environmentally friendly home, cut out straws completely.
+To have a more eco-friendly home, cut out straws completely.

 If you use straws for coffee, purchase a reusable tumbler.
 Starbucks sells them at all of their stores.
 They’re super pretty!
 You can also find tumblers at any supermarket or on Amazon.

 Cars emit greenhouse gases like CO2.
 This becomes harmful for the environment, especially during rush hour traffic.

 Ask if you can work from home on certain days of the week.
 Even one workday at home helps!